Art and Art History

 ARTX/SEMN206Ceramics: World Pottery World Pottery is a hands-on studio course with significant research and reflection components.
 Class time will be used to introduce students to a variety of clay bodies and clay-forming techniques from historical and regional perspectives (wheel-throwing will not be taught).
 Creative assignments ask students to consider and critique the role of cultural exchange and image appropriation within historical ceramics and in their own creative work.
 Projects will also investigate the roles of different types of pottery within contemporary American society, as a point of reference and departure.
 Each student will propose, execute, and present a research project.
 Lectures, critiques, and discussions will focus on individual and societal assumptions about pottery.
 This course is a Shared Passages Sophomore Seminar.Prerequisite: Sophomores Only

 ARTX/SEMN214Framing Difference This course will combine research and studio components, split more or less evenly.
-The research topic, broadly painted, will be fine art documentary practices, grounded with an entry-level hands-on studio component (using both film and digital photography).
+The research topic, broadly painted, will be fine art documentary practices, grounded with an entry-level hands-on studio component (using film or digital photography).
 There are two motivations for this course: to give students creative control of photographic tools (technical, formal, conceptual) prior to their leaving for study away, but also to explore the issues and ethics of photographic documentary practice.
 While the broad research topic is documentary practice (theory/tradition), this course will place particular emphasis on the ethics of photographing outside of one's own group.
 This course is a Shared Passages Sophomore Seminar.Prerequisite: Sophomores Only.

 ARTX220Ceramics: Clay in Community Throughout the term, students use clay as a sculptural medium through the use of traditional, exploratory, and experimental hand building techniques.
 Concepts/topics for creative projects address definitions of space, place, community, and participatory art.
 Civic engagement sections may include lab hours spent with an off-campus community partner.
 Civic engagement sections will focus on a specific theme addressing access and equity, as they exist in our own lives and within the greater Kalamazoo community.
 Technical, contextual, and conceptual considerations specific to ceramics are also covered.
 Wheel-throwing will not be taught.

 ARTX228Painting: Contemporary Practices This course is designed for students who have had some previous studio art experience in painting, drawing, or design.
 Some knowledge of drawing and composition will be expected of students enrolling in this course.
 Students will learn about modern and contemporary issues in art and will be asked to produce work that investigates some of these themes.
 The primary medium for the class will be acrylic paint, but students will be encouraged to experiment with mixed media and alternative materials.
 In addition to technical experimentation students will address complex conceptual issues.
-Students will have the opportunity to explore a variety of styles and approaches to painting.Prerequisite: Must have taken ARTX-105 or ARTX-128.
+Students will have the opportunity to explore a variety of styles and approaches to painting.Prerequisite: Must have taken ARTX-105, ARTX-128, or ARTX-201.

 ARTX230Analog Photography This course provides the student working knowledge of, and experience with, the fundamental creative tools used in fine art photographic practice-using traditional (analog) processing and printing techniques.
 In addition to producing chemically based photographs, participants learn to analyze and discuss their work in critiques.
 To inspire and contextualize we will view historical examples from the Daguerreotype to contemporary practice.
 Assignments will be directed (to make the most of the inherent aspects of traditional analog materials) but will be open to interpretation.
 Students interested in pursuing photography at the advanced level are encouraged to take Digital Photography prior to Analog Photography, if possible.